essif-lab/framework/docs/terms/pattern-semantics.md

 Here is a visual representation of this pattern, using the following **[notations and conventions](../notations-and-conventions#pattern-diagram-notations)**:

 <img
-  alt="Conceptual model of the 'Parties, Identities and Semantics' pattern" src={useBaseUrl('images/patterns/pattern-parties-identities-semantics.png')}
+  alt="Conceptual model of the 'Semantics' pattern" src={useBaseUrl('images/patterns/pattern-semantics.png')}
 />